stonepi/stonepi.github.io/essays/slava_epilogue_En.md

 # Epilogue of the Chinese Translation of *Physical Foundations of Cosmology*

 > This article was completed on May 30th, 2023.
-It was edited by the Science Press, and published on their WeChat with a weird title *I trrrrrrrrrrrrrraslated Slava's book*.
+It was edited by the Science Press, and published on their WeChat with a weird title "I trrrrrrrrrrrrrraslated Slava's book".
 In Jan 28th, 2024, I translated this article to English with the help of ChatGPT3.5. 中文版[点此](./essays/slava_epilogue.md).

 ---